CristinaBecerra/ShoppingPage/README.md

  # TO RUN THIS APP IN YOUR PC:
 -->Install Tomcat
--->Copy this file to Tomcat webapps directory
--->Turn on Tomcat
+-->Copy this directory to your Tomcat webapps directory -->Turn on Tomcat
 -->Access to localhost:yourport/ShoppingPage
 -->Enjoy the web app!